jackdoe/programming-for-kids/book.md

 ## [DAY-339] unix

-> generate a file with few thousand name,age,country entries, I used chatgpt to generate it, you can get it from: [names.csv](names.csv), and upload it to the server.
+> generate a file with few thousand name,age,country entries, I used chatgpt to generate it, you can get it from: [projects/data/names.csv](projects/data/names.csv), and upload it to the server.

 ```
 Ava,51,UK